A Little Background

 I recommend using a Burr Grinder.
 You can get a cheap Burr Grinder for about $50 and it’s worth every penny.
 These grinders actually crush the beans, leaving you with a more consistent product.
 Each of the grounds are about the same size because once it’s ground to the size you designate, it shoots down to a bottom compartment.
 You have control over the size of your grounds—so if you want it very coarse for a French press or medium grinds for drop coffee makers.

 I also love that I can pour almost a whole pound of beans on top, press a button, walk away it shoots out exactly what I need.

-If you don’t want to spend $50 or more on a good grinder, don’t let this stop you from using whole beans.
-Get a crappy little grinder if you need to—whatever it takes to get you using whole beans!
+If you don’t want to spend $50 or more on a good grinder, and if you don’t want to use a hand grinder, don’t let this stop you from using whole beans.
+Get a cheap blade grinder if you need to—whatever it takes to get you using whole beans!

 7) Find the Right Method

 Drip coffee maker?
 French press?
 Percolator?
 Pour-over?
 Aeropress?
 Pod-style makers?
 Moka pot?
 Each of these have their upsides and downsides, and it really comes down to preference.
 I know a lot of people who love French press coffee (and usually these people turn their noses up at people like me who prefer drip coffee makers), but I just don’t like the flavor and the mess.

 I really don’t mind drip coffee makers because they’re cheap, they’re predictable, they’re easy to use first thing in the morning, and can be used from 1-12 cups.
 You don’t necessarily need a fancy coffee maker either.
 Mine is a mini 5 cup pot and it’s absolutely wonderful.